-ELECTRICAL CODE means the Indiana Electrical Code (675 IAC 17) in effect at the time of construction, installation, remodeling, or alteration of the equipment.
+ELECTRICAL CODE means the Indiana Electrical Code (675 IAC 17) in effect at the time of construction, installation, remodeling, or alteration of the equipmen€(e) Add a new paragraph to Section 1.4 to read (d) Amend the below identified reference documents in Table 1.5-1 as follows:

-(e) Add a new paragraph to Section 1.4 to read as follows: Where ANSI A117.1-1998 is used in this standard, it shall mean Chapter 11 of the Indiana Building Code (675 IAC 13).
-Where ANSI/NFPA 70 is used, it shall mean the Indiana Electrical Code (675 IAC 17).
-Where "building code" is used, it shall mean the Indiana Building Code (675 IAC 13).
-In Table 1.5-1, "latest edition" means the edition that is in effect on November 1, 2009, except that, for those codes that are adopted in this article, "latest edition" means the edition that has been adopted into this article.
+(1) Where ANSI A117.1-1998 is used in this standard, it shall mean Chapter 11 of the Indiana Building Code (675 IAC 13).

+(2) Where ANSI/NFPA 70 is used, it shall mean the Indiana Electrical Code (675 IAC 17).

+(3) Where "building code" is used, it shall mean the Indiana Building Code (675 IAC 13).

+(4) In Table 1.5-1, "latest edition" means the edition that is in effect on November 1, 2009 the date this rule went into effect, except that, for those codes that are adopted in this article, "latest edition" means the edition that has been adopted into this article.

-(f) Add a new Section 2.1.1.9 to read as follows: All keys associated with runways installed in accordance with 2.1.1 shall be placed in a heavy metal enclosure.
+(f) (e) Add a new Section 2.1.1.9 1.1.5 Keys to read as follows: All keys associated with runways installed in accordance with 2.1.1equipment described in section 1.1.1 shall be placed in a heavy metal enclosure.
 All such keys shall be clearly identified.
 The enclosure shall be conspicuously located and identified by a sign stating "FOR EMERGENCY USE ONLY".
 All such enclosures shall be equipped with a seven (7) pin cylindrical lock opened by a common key SI-2.
 Only responding fire department officers, the authority having jurisdiction, and the elevator contractor shall be permitted to retain keys for such enclosures.

-(g) Amend Section 2.3.1.6 by adding a third paragraph to read as follows: If a winding drum is used, it shall have no more than one (1) layer of rope.
+(g) (f) Amend Section 2.3.1.6 by adding a third paragraph to read as follows: If a winding drum is used, it shall have no more than one (1) layer of rope.

-(h) Amend the next to last sentence in Section 2.6.7 to delete "over" and insert "adjacent".
+(h) (g) Amend the next to last sentence in Section 2.6.7 to delete "over" and insert "adjacent".

 (i) Amend Section 2.11.3 to read as follows: If the audible signaling device(s) or the means of two-way conversation, or both, are connected to the building power supply, they shall automatically transfer to a source of standby or emergency power upon failure of the normal power supply.
 This standby or emergency power source shall be capable of providing for the operation of the audible signaling device and illumination of the alarm switch for at least one (1) hour and the means of two-way conversation for at least four (4) hours.

-(j) Amend Section 3.3.1.6 by adding a third paragraph to read as follows: If a winding drum is used, it shall have not more than one (1) layer of rope.
+(j) (h) Amend Section 3.3.1.6 by adding a third paragraph to read as follows: If a winding drum is used, it shall have not more than one (1) layer of rope.

-(k) Amend Section 4.3.1.3 by adding a third paragraph to read as follows: If a winding drum is used, it shall have not more than one (1) layer of rope.
+(k) (i) Amend Section 4.3.1.3 by adding a third paragraph to read as follows: If a winding drum is used, it shall have not more than one (1) layer of rope.

+(j) Delete sections 5, 6, and 7, in their entirety, without substitution.

 (l) In Section 10, delete "Routine" in the title and in the following paragraph.

-(m) Delete Section 10.1.1 and insert the following: 10.1.1.
+(m) (k) Delete Section 10.1.1 and insert the following: 10.1.1.
 Routine inspections.
-The owner or the owner's authorized agent shall have routine inspections and tests performed annually.
-Such routine inspections and tests shall be performed on all existing vertical platform lifts, inclined platform lifts, and incline stairway chairlifts.
+The owner or the owner's authorized agent shall have routine inspections and tests (safety tests) performed annually.
+Such routine inspections and tests (safety tests) shall be performed on all existing vertical platform lifts, inclined platform lifts, and incline stairway chairlifts.
 The testing shall be attested to by a qualified inspector.
 This qualified inspector shall sign an attestation for each test that reads, "I hereby attest under penalty for perjury that: